Consortia and External Partners

 Consortia and external partners are responsible for the costs involved with maintaining, protecting, and building their individual brand and logos.

 The campus logos are not used if the logos would inadequately represent the interests of cooperating external groups, or violate laws, contracts, or regulations imposed by an external agency.
-Consortia and external partners are often located on campus and may be separately incorporated with their own board of directors and have external interests that would not be represented by the campus logos.
+Consortia and external partners are often located on campus and may be separately incorporated with their own board of directors and have external interests that would not be best represented by the campus logos.

 Both consortia and external partners should use their own logo.
 If the partners that joined together to create the organization are acknowledged with logos in print or digital communications materials, a campus logo (the Illinois logo is preferred) must appear with the same design weight as the partner(s), separated by a buffer zone.